Here are 5 Ways to Avoid Painful Gingivitis, also known as Feline Dental Disease, in Cats

 A thin, damp washcloth works just as well, and this is what I use occasionally along with dental gel.
 Some cats don’t mind having their gums and teeth gently massaged with a washcloth, so it’s definitely worth the effort.
 My cat, Tiger, seems to enjoy the massaging of his gums.

-Since cats don’t like to have something stuck in their mouths and don’t like change, it will take time and patience to get them accustomed to cleaning their teeth.
+Since most cats don’t like to have something stuck in their mouths and don’t like change, it will take time and patience to get them accustomed to cleaning their teeth.
 Again, it’s worth the time and effort to avoid feline dental disease.
 You can find videos on Youtube demonstrating how to brush a cat’s teeth.

-4) Use a dental gel for cats (and dogs too)
+4) Use a dental gel for cats (and dogs too) – this is my choice

 Avoid alcohol-based dental gels

-In my quest to find a better dental gel, I found out that alcohol can be deadly for cats and dogs, even in tiny amounts.
+Not only that, but I found out that alcohol can be deadly for cats and dogs, even in tiny amounts.
 And definitely when given daily over a period of time.
 Their livers cannot process it.
 Not only had I been giving them something that tasted nasty, I had been forcing alcohol in their mouths for a month before I learned that it is dangerous.
 I figured “it must be safe if it’s in the product and being sold in veterinary clinics.”
 Please avoid dental gels containing alcohol.

 DentaSure, a truly natural and safe non-alcohol dental gel for cats